lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 While I cluster the reliability coefficients into large groups, please understand that these are somewhat overlapping.

-Table 1 in Revelle and Condon's [-@revelle_reliability_2019-1] article provides a summary of of the type of reliability tested, the findings, and the function used in the *psych* package.
+Table 1 in Revelle and Condon's [-@revelle_reliability_2019-1] article provides a summary of the type of reliability tested, the findings, and the function used in the *psych* package.

 ### Reliability Options for a Single Administration